flavours/documentation/docs/background/index.rst

 Inheritance
 -----------

-Addon manager inheritance is a core feature and is used to simplify the required logic for each platform.
+Addon manager inheritance is a core feature and is used to simplify the required logic for each stack.

 .. graphviz::